cseiter/Phase3ProjectBackEnd/README.md

     bundle install errored out while installing pg (1.2.3), had to run "sudo apt-get install libpq-dev" to resolve.

     gem file missing sql requirement and database.yml not having sqlite3 as database caused migrations to fail.

+    boolean items in seed failing on using "True" "False", read up a bit and it was syntax error, ended up using 1 and 0 in seed